diegopedrazas96/mean-stack/commit.md

-CSS scroll bar for icons and system-sidebar on 9/14/2018
+CSS TreeComponent - font color and root expander on 9/18/2018